Regulation Best Interest Disclosure Statement

-Generally, other than buy and sell transactions related to Private Funds and NB Mutual Funds and customer-directed transactions, NBBD brokerage accounts are only available to employees and to retail advisory customers of NBIA on an accommodation basis.
+Other than buy and sell transactions related to Private Funds and customer-directed transactions, NBBD brokerage accounts are generally only available to employees and to retail advisory customers of NBIA on an accommodation basis.

-NBBD makes recommendations in connection with its asset allocation services, which recommendations are generally limited to proprietary strategies managed by NBBD Advisory Affiliates (e.g., NB SMAs, NB Mutual Funds and NB Private Funds).
-In addition, from time to time, NBBD makes recommendations solely with respect to NB Mutual Funds or NB Private Funds.
+Generally, NBBD makes recommendations solely with respect to NB Private Funds.
 Certain portfolio managers, in their capacities as NBBD Brokers, will, on a limited and complementary basis, recommend certain third-party Private Funds that have been first vetted through ISG’s diligence process.

 From time to time, NBBD provides one-time wealth planning analyses to certain retail customers (based on information provided to NBBD by those retail customers), which are intended solely for informational and discussion purposes to educate retail customers on financial planning topics and to help them better understand their financial profile and evaluate possible investment options.

-NBBD does not provide any on-going or periodic review, follow-up or monitoring.
-In connection with asset allocation recommendations, NBBD will confirm the retail customer’s investment objectives on at least an annual basis, but does not provide any ongoing monitoring of a retail customer’s accounts or investments.
+NBBD does not provide any ongoing or periodic review, follow-up or monitoring.
+With respect to Existing Brokerage Framework Customers and NB Trust Co Customers, in connection with asset allocation recommendations, NBBD will confirm the retail customer’s investment objectives on at least an annual basis, but does not provide any ongoing monitoring of a retail customer’s accounts or investments.

 NBBD does not act in the capacity of an investment adviser.
 If you wish to receive investment advisory services, you can seek the services of one of the NBBD Advisory Affiliates, including NBIA.

 NBBD does not act with discretion over customers’ accounts assets; the retail customer makes the decision regarding any purchase or sale of securities or any asset allocation recommended by NBBD.
+NB Trust Co Customers should review their agreement with NB Trust Co to determine who makes the decisions with respect to the assets for which NB Trust Co provides investment services.
 For additional information on the type and scope of brokerage services provided by NBBD to you, please see your brokerage agreement with NBBD.

-NBBD’s recommendations regarding securities or investment strategies involving securities are generally limited to proprietary strategies or products managed by NBBD Advisory Affiliates (i.e., generally all of the NB SMA strategies, NB Mutual Funds and NB Private Funds).
+NBBD’s recommendations regarding securities are generally limited to NB Private Funds.
 On a limited and complementary basis, certain portfolio managers, as NBBD Brokers, recommend certain third-party Private Funds that are first vetted through ISG’s diligence process.
-Because the third-party Private Funds that are recommended by NBBD are limited to those that are complementary to proprietary strategies, certain third-party Private Funds will not be recommended because of their similarities to a proprietary strategy, including third-party Private Funds that have better performance records or lower fees than the corresponding proprietary strategy.
+For Existing Brokerage Framework Customers, NBBD’s recommendations regarding securities or investment strategies involving securities are generally limited to proprietary strategies of products managed by NBBD Advisory Affiliates (i.e., generally all of the NB SMA strategies, NB Registered Funds and NB Private Funds).
+For NB Trust Co Customers, NBBD’s asset allocation recommendations are made primarily to proprietary strategies (i.e., NB SMAs, NB Registered Funds, and NB Private Funds), and third-party strategies are only available on a limited and complementary basis.
+Because third-party strategies recommended by NBBD are limited to those that are complementary to proprietary strategies, certain third-party strategies will not be recommended because of their similarities to a proprietary strategy, including third-party strategies that have better performance records or lower fees than the corresponding proprietary strategy.

 General Basis for Recommendations